How you import from and export to the SACUM countries will change from 1 January 2021.

 This guidance provides information on aspects of trade that will change as soon as the SACUM-UK EPA takes effect.
 It is for UK businesses trading with SACU Member States and Mozambique.

-In the agreement, the UK commits to providing immediate duty-free, quota-free access to goods exported from the SACU member states and Mozambique, except for South Africa.
+The UK commits to providing immediate duty-free, quota-free access to goods exported from the SACU Member States and Mozambique, except for South Africa.

 - government procurement

 Import tariff rates on goods